Logitech/labs_mrkeyboard_sdk/README.md

 - Private github repository with supporting SDK that can be used to add support for VR keyboard in apps

 ## Setup instructions
-In order to setup your MR Keyboard under Windows Mixed reality ecosystem you need to go through those steps:
+In order to setup your MR Keyboard you'll need to:

+1) Enroll in Windows Insider Builds to get the latest HMD tracking driver automatically ([link](https://insider.windows.com/en-us/getting-started/))

+2) Verify you have the correct HMD tracking driver installed
+- Connect your HMD to your PC.
+Close the Mixed Reality Portal that automatically opens.
+- Open Device Manager.
+You can do this by clicking on Start, and typing "Device Manager" into the Search box.
+- In Device manager, expand the "Mixed Reality Devices" section, and double click on your Mixed reality headset.
+- Navigate to the "Driver" tab at the top and make a note of the Driver version (it must be 17706 or later)

+3) Connect your MR Keyboard and launch the app
-- make sure to plug a USB cable attached to a brick (or to a PC) to the upper part of the Keyboard (where the constellation is).
-This will provide power for the LED used for the tracking (but not the whole keybaord).
+- Make sure to plug a USB cable attached to a brick (or to a PC) to the upper part of the Keyboard (where the constellation is).
+This will provide power for the LED used for the tracking (but not the whole keybaord.
+The AAA batteries on the backside provide power to the rest of the keyboard).
-- turn on your Keyboard (there is a switch on the right side of it).
+- Turn on your Keyboard (there is a switch on the right side of it and it will be green when it's on).
-- press F2 to switch to BT Smart (BTLE) mode
+- Press F2 to switch to BT Smart (BTLE) mode
-- add/pair the keyboard in Windows (Bluetooth > Add a Bluetooth Device > Add > Bluetooth Device)
+- Add/pair the keyboard in Windows (Bluetooth > Add a Bluetooth Device > Add > Bluetooth Device)
-- select the device named "Kbd K780 MR POC", enter the 6 digit numerical code, wait for the pairing process to complete.
+- Select the device named "Kbd K780 MR POC", enter the 6 digit numerical code, wait for the pairing process to complete.
-- plug your Mixed reality Headset, start Windows's Mixed reality portal.
+- Plug your Mixed reality Headset, start Windows's Mixed reality portal.
+- The demo app requires Steam, SteamVR, and the SteamVR for Windows Mixed Reality plugin (see [here](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/using-steamvr-with-windows-mixed-reality) for install instructions)
-- for a test, you can launch one of the demo app such as [this one](link).
+- For a test, you can launch our [demo app](link).

 ## Changelog